Anipaleja/AutiCalm/README.md

 ## Technical Overview

-- Whisper: Provides high-accuracy transcription for natural and non-standard speech.
+- `Whisper`: Provides high-accuracy transcription for natural and non-standard speech.

-- Librosa: Used to extract audio features such as RMS and decibel levels for volume analysis.
+- `Librosa`: Used to extract audio features such as RMS and decibel levels for volume analysis.

-- Natural Language Processing: Simple token analysis and frequency counting for echolalia detection.
+- `Natural Language Processing`: Simple token analysis and frequency counting for echolalia detection.

 ## Use Cases
 - Autism companion apps (e.g., AutiCalm)
 - Behavioral monitoring tools for parents or therapists
 - Classroom observation tools
 - Accessible technology for neurodivergent individuals

 ## License